CoderDojoGitHub/tic-tac-toe/lesson2/README.md

 #### Downloading code

-To download the game we'll be basing our code on, please download and extract the zipfile located [here](https://github.com/kevinclark/Lesson-Plans/zipball/master).
+To download the game we'll be basing our code on, please download a copy [here](https://github.com/CoderDojoSF/tic-tac-toe/blob/master/lesson1/tictactoe.py).

 ### Starting the interpreter and basics